rshin1209/bgan_eps/README.md

         git clone https://github.com/rshin1209/bgan_eps.git

 The software has been tested on Linux (Centos 7) and Python 3.9 environment.
-A GPU card is recommended for accelerating the training process.
+CUDA is recommended for accelerating the training process.

 ## How to perform BGAN-EPS
 <p align="center">